ray-project/ray/doc/source/serve/advanced.rst

 How do I delete a backend?
 --------------------------

-To delete a backend, we can use `serve.delete_backend`.
+To delete a backend, you can use `serve.delete_backend`.
 Note that the backend must not be use by any endpoints in order to be delete.
 Once a backend is deleted, its tag can be reused.